 The three groups of curves in Figure 5.18 are associated with the size of the image domain z = (60, 120, 700).
-The cost of migration with a given number of receivers, C{dm} , is dominated by the size of the image space.
+The cost of migration with a given number of receivers, $C{dm}$ , is dominated by the size of the image space.
 Therefore, the lowest group of curves used z = 700 for the number of depth samples in the image space.
 The synthetics presented above used 120 depth samples for migration.
 The images using the Valhall data I present in the next chapter use about 700 depth samples.
 The three curves within each group correspond to the number of time samples within the input wavefields, t = 1024, 2048, 8192.
 The dotted line is the ratio when the transmission wavefield contains 8192 time samples, and the solid line is due to 1024 time samples.
-The cost of creating the gathers with a given number of receivers, C{syn} , is dominated by the number of time samples in the wavefield.
-Therefore, the highest curve in each group is associated with the largest number of time samples.
+The cost of creating the gathers with a given number of receivers, $C{syn}$ , is dominated by the number of time samples in the largest number of time samples.
 Since migration is the most expensive operation, the number of depth samples in the image space has the most drastic effect on the cost ratio.
-It is interesting that for both the synthetic and the Valhall data, the combination of the number of receivers in the data and the number of depth samples in the image happen to result in a cost ratio ~ 1 .
+It is interesting that for both the synthetic and the Valhall data, the combination of the number of receivers in the data and the number of depth samples in the image space

 Figure 5.18: Cost ratio of processing a single transmission wavefield by synthesizing shot gathers or imaging with direct migration.
-Cost ratio values greater than 100 indicate that it is more expensive to synthesize shot gathers.
+Cost ratio values greater than $10^0$ indicate that it is more expensive to synthesize shot gathers.
 DepthSyn-cost2 [NR]